adamSellers/Salesforce-oAuth-Demo/README.md

 1. CLIENTDID: This is your Salesforce connected app client ID.
 2. CLIENTSECRET: This is your Salesforce connected app secret.
 3. CALLBACKURL: this will be https://{YOURAPPNAME}.herokuapp.com/salesforce/auth
+4. SALESFORCE_ENDPOINT: this is your login endpoint for SF (eg: https://login.salesforce.com or a community URL)

 Then let the hapiness commence!